charmoniumQ/blog-content/blog-content/_posts/2016-07-21-chaos-of-history-1.markdown

 ---
 layout: post
-title:  "The Chaos of History"
+title: The Chaos of History (part 1)
 tags: history
 excerpt: >
   We like to think that systems like human society have some predictable order,